-Our multi disciplinary team of health specialists provide excellent medical and health care
+Our multi disciplinary team of specialist staff provide excellent therapy, care and health support

 We assess young people’s therapeutic requirements prior to entry.
 A therapy and health programme is devised to support all aspects of their daily life.